 Diving one level deeper into competitiveness and profitability, we reach Customer Value, Price and Cost.
 Those three things are by far the most important things to decide about your product.
-What Customer Job you intend to solve, at what price do you plan to sell it and at which cost must you produce it.
+What customer problem you intend to solve, at what price do you plan to sell it, and at which cost must you produce it.

 Publilius Syrus, first century B.C.

 No matter what your business is, your product must have a compelling value proposition spelled out in monetary terms.
-Especially in B-to-B markets, there are more than one person making the decision, hence the value proposition should be adapted for each decision maker so that it resonates with their interest profile.
-Crafting a Value Proposition is fine art, and something that the Product Manager must do in collaboration – with Sales, Marketing, Engineering, Manufacturing, Customer Services and so on.
+Especially in B2B markets, there is more than one person making the decision, hence the value proposition should be adapted to each decision maker so that it resonates with their interest profile.
+Crafting a value proposition is a fine art, and something that the product manager must do in collaboration with Sales, Marketing, Engineering, Manufacturing, Customer Services and so on.
 For industrial products, great resources are articles and books by Jim Anderson and Jim Narus.
-And I cannot resist mentioning that you should not only think about your physical product or equipment — think about the Customer Job you are trying to solve with your solution.
+And I cannot resist mentioning that you should not only think about your physical product or equipment, but think about the customer problem you are trying to solve with your solution.
 What are the services that I should offer to make my customer’s life easy?
 Fantastic readings about resonating value propositions, moving from physical products to hybrid offerings with services, are publishings by Dr Wolfgang Ulaga.

-Once you have crystallized which customers, problems and needs the product addresses, and what customer value the product should provide the natural next question is: how much is the customer willing to pay for the product?
+Once you have crystallized which customers, problems and needs the product addresses, and what value the product should provide, the natural next question is: How much is the customer willing to pay for the product?
 Pricing is the fastest way to influence your product margins and company profitability—positively and negatively, unfortunately.
-Again an area of research and consultation of its own, exemplified eg. by Simon-Kucher & Partners.
+Again an area of research and consultation of its own, exemplified for example by Simon-Kucher & Partners.